mikhailgoudz/Ember-Yelp-App/README.md

 Author: Mikhail Goudz

 A project utilizing the Yelp API via GraphQL.
 The project opens with an index page promoting the user to search for businesses with 3 of the following facets (term, location, and price).
-The search then displays buisnessess meating the criteria allowing the user to click the business name which then routes them to a details page.
-The details page shows the business info such as phone number, yelp rating, etc..
-The details page also shows the business location on google maps done by utilizing the Google Maps API.
-User also has the mechansim of adding or removing  businesses to a favorites page which will be stored in googles FireBase Database.
+The search then displays buisnessess meeting the criteria, allowing the user to click the business name which then routes to a details page.
+The details page shows users the business info such as phone number, yelp rating, etc.. aswell as the business location on google maps (done by utilizing the Google Maps API).
+Users also have the option of signing in and out, signed in users have the mechanism of adding or removing  businesses to a favorites page which will be stored in googles FireBase Database.

 ## Time Spent